Before Yesterday We Could Fly: Art and artists

-The exhibit uses the Met's existing collections from as early as the 17th century, new acquisitions from artists like Ini Archibong, Cyrus Kabiru, Roberto Lugo, Zizipho Poswa, and Tourmaline, and three commissioned works by Njideka Akunyili Crosby, Fabiola Jean-Louis, and Jenn Nkiru.
+The exhibit uses the Met's existing collections from as early as the 17th century, new acquisitions from artists like Ini Archibong, Yinka Ilori, Cyrus Kabiru, Roberto Lugo, Zizipho Poswa, Atang Tshikare, and Tourmaline, and three commissioned works by Njideka Akunyili Crosby, Fabiola Jean-Louis, and Jenn Nkiru.
 Some of the functional objects from the Met's collection were selected to evoke artifacts unearthed during Columbia University's 2011 Seneca Village Project, including a number of glass pieces; some of the newer works also fit into this theme.
 Overall, there are 74 artworks cataloged in the exhibition, not counting the architectural elements or the numerous books.

 Multiple reviewers highlighted inkjet-printed vinyl wallpaper titled "Thriving and Potential, Displaced (Again and Again and…)" by Njideka Akunyili Crosby and a five-sided console television, recalling the network news era, designed by curator Hannah Beachler with a film by Jenn Nkiru titled "OUT/ SIDE OF TIME" shot on location in Weeksville, Brooklyn.
 For Salamishah Tillet of The New York Times, a dress made of paper, clay, gold, crystals, and resin, called "Justice of Ezili" by Jean-Louis Fabiola, best captures the combinations of times and objects in the exhibit.
 Hyperallergic's Valentina Di Liscia said Jomo Tariku's "Mido Chair" was "one of the most striking contemporary pieces on display".
 It is seen as resonating with a 19th vulcanite rubber comb also on display, a "[product] of a colonial economy that exploited Indigenous labor [with a] decorative border in the shape of a link chain [that] recalls the danger of capture and bondage faced by freed Black individuals following the passage of the Fugitive Slave Act in 1850", which itself was chosen to evoke a gutta-percha comb excavated in 2011.
 Other artists in the exhibit include Willie Cole, Elizabeth Catlett, and Lorna Simpson.